joblib/joblib/doc/parallel.rst

     [0.0, 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0]

-The latter is especially useful when calling a library that uses ``joblib.Parallel`` internally without exposing backend selection as part of its public API.
+The latter is especially useful when calling a library that uses :class:`joblib.Parallel` internally without exposing backend selection as part of its public API.

 Note that the ``prefer="threads"`` option was introduced in joblib 0.12.
-In prior versions, the same effect could be achieved by hardcoding a specific backend implementation such as ``backend="threading"`` in the call to ``Parallel`` but this is now considered a bad pattern (when done in a library) as it does not make it possible to override that choice with the ``parallel_backend`` context manager.
+In prior versions, the same effect could be achieved by hardcoding a specific backend implementation such as ``backend="threading"`` in the call to :class:`joblib.Parallel` but this is now considered a bad pattern (when done in a library) as it does not make it possible to override that choice with the ``parallel_backend`` context manager.

 Shared-memory semantics